AdobeDocs/analytics-platform.en/help/use-cases/data-views/bi-extension-usecases.md

       * The values is automatically converted to **[!UICONTROL SUM(Occurrences)]**.
    1. Modify **[!UICONTROL Standard]** to **[!UICONTROL Entire View]** from the dropdown menu in the toolbar.

-      Your Sheet 1 view should look like below.
+      Your Tableau Desktop should look like below.

       ![Tableau Desktop Graph](assets/uc2-tableau-graph.png)